Skip to content

 A pre-made biryani masala is a convenient and time-saving option, especially for home cooks.
 Shan and National are popular brands known for their consistent quality and authentic flavor profiles.
 However, for the truly adventurous and discerning biryani enthusiast, crafting a homemade masala offers unparalleled control over the final flavor and allows for customization to suit individual preferences.

-See also Roast Goose Biryani: The Ultimate Guide to a Culinary Masterpiece
+See also Morton Biryani: The Definitive Guide to Authentic Flavor & Preparation

 The core components of a typical biryani masala include: